NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 ## Reactivating users

-From the Manage users home page, you have 2 options for reactivating users.

-To reactivate all users who have not logged in for 90 days, select the 'Reactivate users' link that appears before the list of users.

-To reactivate an individual user, select the 'Reactivate' link next to the user you want to reactivate.
+To reactivate a deactivated user, select the **Reactivate** link next to the user you want to reactivate.